mxagar/mxagar/README.md

 I'm an engineer located in San Sebastián (Basque Country / Spain).

-I have a PhD in the intersection between robotics, virtual simulations and human-robot interaction.
+I have a PhD in the intersection between robotics, virtual simulations and human-machine interfaces.
 However, in the past years my interest 👀 has shifted to

 - **machine vision**,
 - **machine learning**,